evkx/evkx.github.io/content/models/genesis/gv60/GV60_2WD/_index.md

 Genesis GV60 2WD has a rear-wheel drive system supported by one motor on the rear axle.

+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 178 mm.

 ### Brakes